denismo/aws-iam-ldap-bridge/INSTALL.md

 - modify /etc/pam.d/common-session by adding this line somewhere close to the end: `session     required      pam_mkhomedir.so skel=/etc/skel umask=0022`

 After successful configuration of LDAP and NSLCD you should be able to see the users and groups using `getent passwd` and `getent group`
-If that works, you should now be able to login using the username of one of your IAM accounts, and using the secret key as the password.
+If that works, you should now be able to login using the username of one of your IAM accounts, and using the secret key as the password or AWS IAM account password.

 Config file
 ===========